Running for Office

 - satisfy any other eligibility requirements prescribed by law for the office.

 A member of the council ceasing to possess any of the qualifications specified in this section, or any other sections of the City Charter, or convicted of a felony before or while in office, shall immediately forfeit his office.

-No council person shall hold any other public office except that of Notary Public, member of the National Guard or any Military Reserve, or a retired member of the Armed Services.
+No council person shall hold any other public office except that of a Notary Public, a member of the National Guard or any Military Reserve, or a retired Armed Services member.

 Per state law, the City Secretary's Office will accept applications from qualified persons interested in running for an elected office during the filing period.